 [Clause 13 amended by No. 34 of 1999 s.
 32(15)-(17) and (19); No. 42 of 2004 s.
 147.]

-14. Casual or seasonal worker
+14. Casual or seasonal worker, weekly earnings of

 In the case of a casual or a seasonal or other worker who is ordinarily employed for only part of the year, weekly earnings means that fraction of the worker’s weekly earnings calculated and varied in accordance with this Schedule as represents the same ratio that the number of weeks that he normally works each year bears to 52.

-15. Board and lodging
+15. Paid board and lodging, effect on earnings

 Where the remuneration of a worker consists of wages with board or board and lodging, the wages or the earnings of the worker shall, for the purposes of this Act, be deemed to be the amount of the wages with the addition of the value of such board or board and lodging to be assessed, but such board or board and lodging shall not be assessed at a sum exceeding the amount applying in accordance with section 5A.